 Long term disability may affect your workers’ compensation benefits.
 Workers’ Compensation may affect your long term disability benefits.
 Let me talk some about how these two benefits interact starting with your disability insurance policy.

 How do I know what I should receive?

 The long term disability insurance policy will define when you are entitled to benefits and what benefits you are entitled to receive.
 You will want to get a copy of the policy so that you have it for your records and can understand how it will work.

 Among other things, the insurance policy should provide the following information:

 - What you have to demonstrate to qualify for benefits

 - How often the insurance company will pay your benefits

 - What events can cause your benefits to stop

-- Whether receipt of certain other benefits will reduce your long term disability benefits
+- Whether receipt of certain other benefits will reduce or completely stop your long term disability benefits

 What are “offsets”?